Monday, November 19, 2018

 7 July 2018 - At the wedding banquet of Paul Ha's son.

 Another friend whom I met that night is Ha Ting Leong, a Sarawakian who did electrical engineering in the same engineering faculty in MU in the 70's with me.
 We last met in KL at the wedding banquet of his nephew.
-The bridegroom's dad, Paul Ha is a civil engineering course mate of mine.
+The bridegroom's dad, Paul Ha is a civil engineering course mate of mine and the younger brother of Ting Leong.

-The high point of the dinner would be meeting up with Fong Vui Kiong whom I have not seen for over forty four years.
+The high point of the dinner in Kuching was meeting up with Fong Vui Kiong whom I have not seen for over forty four years.
 During my entry year to MU in 1973, he and I were staying in the same block (Block D) in 5th College.
 Being east Malaysians (somehow east Malaysians tend to be more comfortable with each other), we had spent many occasions together, one of which was visiting Zoo Negara in Selangor.

 True to his spirit of adventure, he together with his wife now spends a significant amount of his time in travelling.